nogibjj/Leonard_Eshun_Mini_Project_Twelve/README.md

 	- creates the port for external access to the application
 	- sets Flask enveronment variable the indicates the location of the Flask app
 	- finally executes the Flask command to run the web app within the docker container
-1. A Github workflow was created to login to Docker Hub, build the Docker Image and push it to Docker Hub
+1. A Github workflow was created to login to Docker Hub, build the Docker Image and push it to Docker Hub.
 1.

 ## Echange Rate API